How Can I Recover Permanently Deleted Files in Windows 10

 To restore data from a backup, connect the backup storage media to your Windows 10 PC and follow these steps:

-Go to ‘System and Maintenance>Backup and Restore (Windows 7)’
+- Go to ‘All Control Panel Items>Backup and Restore (Windows 7)’

 If ‘Restore my files’ isn’t visible, click ‘Select another backup to restore files from’ and follow the restore wizard.